Teaching and learning

 We are a member of the prestigious Russell Group, which represents 24 leading UK universities committed to maintaining the highest academic standards in teaching and research.

-of our subjects ranked first for 'overall satisfaction' out of the Russell Group universities included in the National Student Survey 2021.
+of the Russell Group universities included in the National Student Survey, 2022

 "York helped me to develop my critical thinking and analytical skills in a creative environment with state-of-the-art facilities.
 My training also helped me become an independent researcher and prepared me for my current role"

 Dr Wei He, Lecturer in the Department of Biology, Northwest University, Xian, China (PhD Biology, 2012)